 Milan on target

 2004 - Milan Baroš scored in his fourth consecutive international game as the Czech Republic beat the Netherlands 3-2 in a Euro 2004 game in Aveiro.
 Vladimír Šmicer grabbed the late winner.
-Meanwhile, Dietmar Hamann was booked as Germany were held to a goalless draw by Latvia in Porto, and future red Momo Sissoko was also cautioned as Mali drew 1-1 with Zambia in a World Cup qualifier in Bamako.
+Meanwhile, Dietmar Hamann featured as Germany were held to a goalless draw by Latvia in Porto, and future red Momo Sissoko played as Mali drew 1-1 with Zambia in a World Cup qualifier in Bamako.

-2008 – Future red Raúl Meireles played as Portugal lost 3-2 to Germany in the Quarter-final of the European Championships in Basel.
+2008 – Future red Raul Meireles played as Portugal lost 3-2 to Germany in the Quarter-final of the European Championships in Basel.
+On the same day, ex-red Mark González featured in Chile’s 3-2 World Cup qualifying win in Venezuela.

 Other international goalscorers